Insurance Analytics Use Cases | The Rise of InsurTechs

 Companies like Root Insurance and Lemonade are legitimate insurance carriers built from the ground up using artificial intelligence, machine learning, and behavioral intelligence throughout their entire operation.
 These companies would be the Uber and Lyft equivalents in the Taxi space – companies that entirely rethought the way things had been done to date and created a data-driven, customer-first approach to reinvent it.

-These are slightly different than the Ladder Life, Hippo, and Jetty’s of the world, which we discussed here, that operate more like new-age MGA’s.
+These are slightly different than the Ladder Life, Hippo, and Jetty’s of the world, which we discussed in our top insurtech companies piece, that operates more like new-age MGA’s.
 They are backed by big traditional insurance companies, but they have the ability to drastically simplify customer acquisition, user experience, and automated underwriting using artificial intelligence and behavioral intelligence.
 Many of the companies I just mentioned are worth well north of a billion dollars after only a few years in existence.

 Where are we going?

 As we rapidly approach 2020, the insurance landscape is changing quicker than ever.
 Traditional insurers, reinsurers, brokers, and MGAs are increasingly investing in startups, developing their own ‘startups’, creating new and innovative products, entrenching themselves in new ecosystems, and targeting new market segments.
 They’re finally transitioning from legacy system improvement to new cloud-based digital platforms that allow them to continue scaling and add new capabilities as AI and other cutting-edge technologies evolve.
-The use cases for insurance analytics are seemingly endless and once Drones, IoT devices, and autonomous vehicles take off I’m sure we’ll see far more that we can’t even conceptualize yet.
+The use cases for insurance analytics are seemingly endless.
+Once Drones, IoT devices, and autonomous vehicles take off, we’ll see more that we can’t even conceptualize yet.

-Understanding that the future of insurance, which is largely a commodity depending on the vertical, revolves around the customer experience and utilizing available and future technology like blockchain and behavioral intelligence to strip costs, price more accurately, and predict customer intent is crucial if you want to survive.
+The future of insurance is largely a commodity depending on the vertical.
+It revolves around the customer experience and utilizing available and future technology like blockchain and behavioral intelligence to strip costs, price more accurately, and predict customer intent is crucial if you want to survive.

 Companies like MassMutual, who launched a D2C term-life insurance product called Haven Life as a standalone product, are taking a hybrid approach and capitalizing on the new opportunities while maintaining their existing business.
 Think Netflix building out its on-demand streaming service while it continued to take market share from Blockbuster with mail-order DVDs.
 Had it not innovated, it likely would have run out of money and lost the battle to Blockbuster.
 But, because Netflix saw around the corner that Internet speeds were increasing and would eventually give them the ability to stream they were able to stay ahead of the curve.